Lupin3000/BullDog/README.md

 Python USB OTG HID (Keyboard)

-> Inspired by RubberDucky, O.MG and other nice tools.
+> Inspired by RubberDucky, O.MG and other nice tools, I created this Python BullDog barking.
+As I was a little unhappy with the DuckyScript syntax, I changed this.

 ## Usage